PierrunoYT/MarketMind-Maestro/README.md

 ## Usage

-Run the main scripts to see demonstrations of the AI Agents' capabilities:
+Run the main script to interact with the Marketing AI Team:

 ```
-python marketing_ai_agent.py
-python sales_ai_agent.py
+python marketing_team.py
 ```

+Enter your marketing-related question when prompted, and the AI team will collaborate to create a comprehensive marketing plan.

 ## Customization

-You can easily extend the `MarketingAIAgent` and `SalesAIAgent` classes to add more functionalities or modify existing ones.
+You can easily extend the `MarketingAIAgent`, `SalesAIAgent`, and `MarketingTeam` classes to add more functionalities or modify existing ones.
 The `call_openrouter_api` method can be used to make custom queries to the AI model.

 ## Note